dgreen/dgreen.github.io/_posts/tumblr/2008-11-26-the-web-browser-on-the-iphone-is-superb--.md

 ---
 related: true
-title: !
-'The web browser on the iPhone is superb!'
+title: 'The web browser on the iPhone is superb!'
-categories: iPhone
+categories:
+  - computing
+tags:
+  - "#iphone"
+  - "#web"
 ---
 ![][1]